FAFSA Changes – What’s New

 Earlier FAFSA filing date and tax year change

-Keep in mind that, even though the FAFSA opens earlier than in previous years, you don't have to apply for student loans until 2017.
+Keep in mind that, even though the FAFSA opens in October, you don't have to apply for student loans until next year.

 Asset protection allowance is decreasing